-2019 Legislative Agenda
+2021 Legislative Agenda

-MSSWA LEGISLATIVE GOALS:
+- MSSWA LEGISLATIVE GOALS:

-- To promote the social emotional and educational well-being of children and families - To strengthen the profession of School Social Work.
+- To promote the social emotional and educational well-being of children and families - To strengthen the profession of School Social Work

-The Minnesota School Social Workers Association (MSSWA) has been serving children in their schools, homes and communities for 50 years.
-We are an association of licensed school social workers throughout Minnesota who provide mental health related services and support within the school system to students and their families.
-Although the roles and responsibilities of school social workers vary between districts statewide, we are united in our common goal of working with the "whole child," meaning working with the child in his/her environment with consideration to family, community, values, culture and language.
-School social workers help teachers teach by reducing social and emotional barriers to learning and collaborating in the development of academic intervention plans to promote and ensure academic success.
-School social workers incorporate a systems approach to address the mental health needs of children and youth.
+The Minnesota School Social Workers Association (MSSWA) has been serving children in their schools, homes and communities for over 50 years.
+We are an association of licensed school social workers throughout Minnesota who work with students and their families to provide mental health related services and support within the school system.
+Although the roles and responsibilities of school social workers vary between districts statewide, we are united in our common goal of working with the "whole child".
+MSSWA defines the "whole child" as working with the child in his/her environment with consideration to family, community, values, culture and language.
+We help teachers teach by reducing social and emotional barriers to learning by collaborating in the development of academic intervention plans to promote and ensure academic success.
+School Social Workers incorporate a systems approach to address the mental health needs of children and youth.

-QUALIFICATIONS OF THE SCHOOL SOCIAL WORKER:
+~ QUALIFICATIONS OF THE SCHOOL SOCIAL WORKER:

 Social workers receive two different sets of credentials: degrees and licenses.
 Social work degrees are earned from accredited academic institutions.
 The bachelor level social worker is prepared for practice in mental health case management.
 The master level social worker has the training and skills to provide services beyond mental health case management through advanced clinical mental health practice.
 (SSWAA, 2013) School social workers at the master level receiving clinical supervision or holding clinical licensure are prepared through their education, practicum, clinical supervision and licensure to provide clinical mental health services in a school setting.
-Licensed clinical school social workers use their skills to address the mental health needs of students through evidence-informed assessment, diagnosis, intervention and evaluation of individuals, small groups, families and school-wide programming.
+Licensed clinical school social workers use their skills to address the mental health needs of students through evidence-informed assessment, diagnosis, intervention and evaluation of individuals, small groups, families and school-wide.
 (SSWAA, 2013).
-Minnesota school social workers are dual licensed by the Minnesota Board of Social Work (BOSW) and the Minnesota Professional Educators Licensing and Standards Board (PELSB).
+Minnesota school social workers are dual licensed by the Minnesota Board of Social Work and the Professional Educators Licensing and Standards Board.